-In the olden days of about 12 months ago, if you ran a physical retail store, you probably could have gotten away with just having a credit card terminal and not even the most technologically-advanced type.
+In the olden days, if you ran a physical retail store, you probably could have gotten away with just having a credit card terminal and not even the most technologically-advanced type.
 It would have been okay for you to have a terminal that read EMV chipped cards but not NFC, and you didn’t need additional software to do anything fancy that analyzed your sales or kept track of your inventory.

 Now, though, you’ll need a whole retail payment system.
 You’ve got to be able to keep up with what you’ve sold where and when.
 You also have to track how your customers are paying for and picking up merchandise.
 You need an entire software and hardware system to keep track, and your credit card processor has to be able to support this.

 So how do you choose?
 In general, there are two types of processors in the credit card processing world: third-party processors and merchant account providers.
 While there might be reasons to go with a payment service provider/third-party processor such as Square, you’re usually better off with a traditional merchant account provider because they:

 - Tend to be more responsive in tweaking their services to help you with your business’s specific needs

 - Tend to sell a variety of different hardware, some exclusive to one back-end processor and others that can work with many back-end processors

 - Tend to offer a variety of software, some proprietary while others are third party, to help you manage your inventory, payroll, sales data, and similar

 - Can also set you up to take PIN debits, which offers lower processing fees than a credit-based debit